 a) that there is no publicly available information on the conditions for coordination agreements reached among administrations regarding non-GSO FSS satellite systems;

-b) that there is no established and agreed interference management procedure or mitigation measures together with associated techniques to address the potential interference arising from the use of non-GSO ESIMss referred to in this Resolution;
+b) that there is no established and agreed interference management procedure or mitigation measures together with associated techniques to address the potential interference arising from the use of non-GSO ESIMs referred to in this Resolution;

+[Editor’s note: Considering further b) supposed to be deleted once the interference management and mitigation measures is agreed].

-c) that administrations, when establishing national licensing rules, may consider adopting other interference management procedures and/or mitigation measures than those contained in this Resolution;
+c) that administrations intending to authorize non-GSO ESIM, when establishing national licensing rules, may consider adopting other interference management procedures and/or mitigation measures than those contained in this Resolution;

-d) that there is a need to identify all responsible entities involved in the operation of aeronautical and maritime non-GSO ESIMss and the responsibility of those involved entities in this operation is not defined,
+d) that there is a need to identify all responsible entities involved in the operation of aeronautical and maritime non-GSO ESIMs and the responsibility of those involved entities in this operation is not defined,

+[Editor’s note: Considering further d) supposed to be deleted once the interference management and mitigation measures is agreed].

-e) that aeronautical and maritime ESIMss operating within the service area of the satellite networks/systems with which it/they communicates/communicate may provide service within the territories under the jurisdiction of multiple administrations/countries;
+e) that aeronautical and maritime ESIMs operating within the service area of the satellite systems with which it/they communicates/communicate may provide service within the territories under the jurisdiction of multiple administrations/countries;

-f) that the operation of an ESIMss within the territory under the jurisdiction of administrations/countries mentioned in considering further a) above is subject to obtaining authorization from that administration/country,
+f) that the operation of an ESIMs within the territory under the jurisdiction of administrations/countries mentioned in considering further a) above is subject to obtaining authorization from that administration/country,

 recognizing

-a) that the administration authorising non-GSO ESIMss on the territory under its jurisdiction has the right to require that non-GSO ESIMss referred to above only use those assignments associated with non-GSO FSS systems which have been successfully coordinated, notified, brought into use and recorded in the MIFR with a favourable finding under Articles 9 and 11, including Nos.
+a) that the administration authorizing non-GSO ESIMs on the territory under its jurisdiction has the right to require that non-GSO ESIMs referred to above only use those assignments associated with non-GSO FSS systems which have been successfully coordinated, notified, brought into use and recorded in the MIFR with a favourable finding under Articles 9 and 11, including Nos.
 11.31, 11.32 or 11.32A, where applicable;

-b) that for cases of incomplete coordination under No. 9.7B of the non-GSO FSS system with which non-GSO ESIMss communicate, the operation of non-GSO ESIMss in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) needs to be in accordance with the provisions of No. 11.42 with respect to any recorded frequency assignment which was the basis of the unfavourable finding under No. 11.38;
+b) that for cases of incomplete coordination under No. 9.7B of the non-GSO FSS system with which non-GSO ESIMs communicate, the operation of non-GSO ESIMs in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) needs to be in accordance with the provisions of No. 11.42 with respect to any recorded frequency assignment which was the basis of the unfavourable finding under No. 11.38;

+Reason for deletion: It is mentioned in recognizing d) previously.

-c) that No. 22.2 applies to non-GSO ESIMss for the protection of GSO FSS and GSO BSS networks operating in the frequency band 17.7-17.8 GHz from unacceptable interference caused by non-GSO ESIMss, the provisions of No. 22.2 shall apply;
+c) that for the protection of GSO FSS and GSO BSS networks operating in the frequency band 17.7-17.8 GHz from unacceptable interference caused by non-GSO ESIMs, the provision of No. 22.2 shall apply;

-d) that for the protection of GSO FSS and GSO BSS networks operating in the frequency band 17.7-17.8 GHz from unacceptable interference caused by non-GSO ESIMss, the provisions of No. 22.2 shall apply;

-e) that No. 22.2 applies for the protection of GSO FSS and GSO BSS networks operating in the frequency band 17.7-17.8 GHz from unacceptable interference caused by non-GSO ESIMss;
+Reason for deletion: It is mentioned in recognizing d) previously.

-f) that under the provisions of No. 22.2, non-GSO ESIMss in the frequency bands 17.8-18.6 GHz, 19.7-20.2 GHz, 27.5-28.6 GHz and 29.5-30 GHz shall not claim protection from geostationary-satellite networks in the fixed-satellite service and the broadcasting-satellite service operating in accordance with these Regulations.
+f) that under the provisions of No. 22.2, non-GSO ESIMs in the frequency bands 17.8-18.6 GHz, 19.7-20.2 GHz, 27.5-28.6 GHz and 29.5-30 GHz shall not claim protection from geostationary-satellite networks in the fixed-satellite service and the broadcasting-satellite service operating in accordance with these Regulations.
 No. 5.43A does not apply in this case;

-g) that any course of action taken under this Resolution has no impact on the original date of receipt of the frequency assignments of the non-GSO FSS satellite system with which non-GSO ESIMss communicate or on the coordination requirements of that satellite system;
+g) that any course of action taken under this Resolution has no impact on the original date of receipt of the frequency assignments of the non-GSO FSS satellite system with which non-GSO ESIMs communicate or on the coordination requirements of that satellite system;

-h) that successful compliance with this Resolution does not oblige any administration to authorize/license non-GSO ESIMss to operate within the territory under its jurisdiction (see resolves 3);
+h) that successful compliance with this Resolution does not oblige any administration to authorize/license non-GSO ESIMs to operate within the territory under its jurisdiction (see resolves 3);